Excel is a very popular tool since it's easy-to-use and comes with the Microsoft Office package installed, by default, on all Carleton computers.

-Excel can also serve as a great way of exploring chunks of related data called cubes.
+Excel also happens to offer some great ways of exploring data warehouse OLAP cubes.
 A typical cube consists of a series of measurements (like SAT scores, grant amounts, or salaries), a time series (days-months-years or terms-academic years), and a set of categories.
 The cube lets you slice and dice the measurements over time by categories you select.
 E.g., you might want to know average SAT scores (measurement) over the last four years (time series) by income range (category).
 The cube holds this raw data in a form that Excel can easily access and manipulate, typically in the form of pivot tables and charts.

 To connect to an OLAP cube (assuming you have access to it):

 - Start Excel up on a campus (or VPN-connected) Windows machine (Excel on a Mac lacks the ability to connect to cubes)

 - In the ribbon/top menu click Data > From Other Sources > From Analysis Services